Jurgen Klopp’s men are four points up on third-place Leverkusen ahead of Saturday’s encounter with relegation-threatened Augsburg

 |DID YOU KNOW?|

-- Since losing the derby to Schalke, Borussia Dortmund has won its last two Bundesliga matches by a combined score of 7-2.
+- Since losing the derby to Schalke, Borussia Dortmund have won their last two Bundesliga matches by a combined score of 7-2.

-- Dortmund has kept just a single clean sheet in its last eight Bundesliga matches.
+- Dortmund have kept just a single clean sheet in their last eight Bundesliga matches.

 - Mainz and Bayern Munich are the only sides currently in the top six that Dortmund have yet to face between now and the end of the season.

-- It took until the third week of January — or 18 matches — for Augsburg to get its second victory this season.
-Its first came after seven matches.
+- It took until the third week of January—or 18 matches—for Augsburg to get their second victory this season.
+Their first came after seven matches.

-- Only once in the last nine matches has Augsburg managed more than a single goal.
+- Only once in their last nine matches have Augsburg managed more than a single goal.

-- Dortmund was 3-1 winners when last these sides met in October and won the corresponding match 4-0 last season.
+- Dortmund were 3-1 winners when last these sides met in October and won the corresponding match 4-0 last season.